FedEx Cup: Rule changes

+In 2025, the bonus pool was raised to $100 million and the rules of the final event, the Tour Championship, were changed from the previous dispersed stroke system so that the 30 players remaining all start with the same score.
+The winner over the course of four days is crowned the champion and wins $10 million from that event alone.

 Format

 Qualifying for the playoffs

 The season structure changed beginning in the fall of 2013, but the qualifying criteria have not changed since 2009.

-The first part of the season is known as the "regular season" starting in October, culminating in 3 events called the "playoffs" in August.
-The 2022-23 season includes 44 regular-season events before the start of the three-event playoff series that ends at the Tour Championship Aug.
-24-27.
+The first part of the season is known as the "regular season" starting in January, culminating in three events called the "playoffs" in August.

 Players earn points in each event they play.
-For all regular-season PGA Tour events, 500 FedEx Cups are awarded to the winner, with points also being earned by every player making the cut.
-In World Golf Championship and other "designated" events, 550 FedEx Cup points goes to the winner, while 600 points are given to the champion of the four majors and the Players.
-Lastly, 300 points are given to the winner of any event played in the same week as a major or "designated" event.
+For all regular-season PGA Tour events, 500 FedEx Cup points are awarded to the winner, with points also being earned by every player making the cut.
+In "signature events", 700 FedEx Cup points go to the winner, while 750 points are given to the champion of the four majors and the Players.
+Lastly, 300 points are given to the winner of any event played in the same week as a major or signature event.

-The goal is to be among the top 125 points leaders following the final event of the regular season.
+The goal is to be among the top 70 points leaders following the final event of the regular season.

 Only those players who are regular full-time members of the PGA Tour earn points.
 A non-member who joins the PGA Tour in mid-season is eligible to earn points in the first event he plays after officially joining the Tour.

-At the end of the regular season, the top 125 players participate in the playoffs.
+At the end of the regular season, the top 70 players participate in the playoffs.

 The number of points awarded for winning each playoff event is 2000, which is four times the amount awarded for a typical regular season tournament.
 Points won in playoff events are added to those for the regular season, and the fields are reduced as the playoffs proceed.
 Since 2013 the top 125 on the FedEx Cup points list also retain their tour cards for the following season.

-After the second playoff event, as of 2019, the FedEx Cup points leader after the first two Playoffs events begins the Tour Championship at 10-under par.
+After the second playoff event, as of 2019, the FedEx Cup points leader after the first two playoff events begins the Tour Championship at 10-under par.
 The No. 2 player starts at 8 under.
 The No. 3 player starts at 7 under; the No. 4 player starts at 6 under; the No. 5 player starts at 5 under.
 Players 6–10 start at 4 under; players 11–15 start at 3 under; players 16–20 start at 2 under; players 21–25 start at 1 under; and players 26–30 start at even par.
 At the Tour Championship, the player with the lowest aggregate score over 72 holes when combined with his FedEx Cup Starting Strokes wins the Tour Championship and is also crowned FedEx Cup champion.
 The Tour Championship win is considered an official victory and the FedEx Cup champion also earns a bonus of $18 million and a five-year PGA Tour exemption.